NeddM/nonsible/README.md

 # English

-Nonsible is an alternative to Ansible.
+NonsiblCon etiqueta alternative to Ansible.
 It is open source and developed in **Rust**.
 The idea is not to depend on factors like Python, as it commits us to having Python installed on all of our machines, among other requirements.

 On several occasions, I have encountered the problem that I couldn't install _pip_, and I had to resort to using _pip3_ or even _python3 -m_.
 This seems very unintuitive to me; every time I install Ansible, I have to do a different workaround.